inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 in the ini file as the configurations with the ``Realistic`` prefix.

-In the ``General`` configuration, the hosts are configured to use the layered Ethernet model instead of the default, which must be disabled:
+In the ``General`` configuration, the hosts are configured to use the layered Ethernet model instead of the default:

 .. literalinclude:: ../omnetpp.ini
-   :start-at: encap.typename
+   :start-at: EthernetLayer
    :end-at: LayeredEthernetInterface
    :language: ini